mihi314/neolight/README.md

 ### Locking
 The old capslock behavior is still available via `Alt+Capslock`.
-Similar to that, Layer 4 can be locked via `Alt+Mod4`.
+Similar to that, layer 4 can be locked via `Alt+Mod4`.

 ### Variant with additional escape keys
 There is also a variant that has additional escape keys, which are convenient in Vim.